FINAL-PROJECT-T-H-K/Social-Network-Project/README.md

 # T-H-K
-Welcome to the T-H-K Project, your go-to resource for getting started with this exciting project.
+Welcome to the Social Network Project, your go-to resource for getting started with this exciting project.
 ADD
 1-Overview of repo
 2-Testing strategy